How to sort ArrayList in Java: Find the best solution for this in this article.

 Sorting ArrayList of Integer Objects

-it’s one of more how to sort ArrayList in java by sorting Arraylist of integer objects.
+it’s one of more of sorting ArrayList in java by sorting Arraylist of integer objects.

 Assume an ArrayList that holds numbers as Integer Objects.